Why can Cannabis Plants be Cloned?

 A bud, leaflet, or stem can all develop roots and are popular points for horticulturalists to take cuttings from.
 The moment a cutting is taken, the inner workings of the cannabis plant signal that there’s a problem.

 The problem-solver, in this case, are plant hormones called auxins, such as indole acetic acid (IAA).

 Auxins generate adventitious roots in the area that was damaged to create an entirely new plant that can continue the work of its’ “mother” plant.

 Now that you understand that cannabis plants can be cloned due to a stress response, it’s time to learn how cannabis cultivators use it to their advantage.

-Just how marijuana growers manipulate indoor lighting to force a response from cannabis plants (vegetative and flowering phase), so to do they harness adventitious roots to their benefit.
+Just how marijuana growers manipulate indoor lighting to force a response from cannabis plants (vegetative and flowering phase), so do they harness adventitious roots to their benefit.

 This is primarily done through the use of mother plants.
 Mother plants are specially selected cannabis plants that feature notable characteristics, such as